jlink/model-based-testing/docs/README.md

 In cases where state-dependency is more involved we will have to find additional tools in order to specify the expected outcome of an action with sufficient precision.

-As the term tries to express _Model-based Testing_ uses a _model_ of our subject under test (SUT).
+As the term _Model-based Testing_ implies we can use a _model_ of our subject under test (SUT).
 The model is mainly used to solve the
 "oracle problem of test case generation": How do we know the expected behaviour of a SUT without duplicating the system's logic in the test itself?